kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_1.md

 ---------------------------------------------------------------------------------------------------------------------
 11. Why we need ad-hoc ansible commands, scenario where you have used ansible ad-hoc command?
-12. When i need detailed logs on executing ansible playbook what option i need to use?
+12. When i need detailed logs on executing ansible playbook what option i need to use? ansible-playbook kesh.yml -vvv
-13. what is ansible.cfg file?
+14. what is ansible.cfg file?
-14. what are the modules have you worked on? which module will you use for getting the file from node to master?
+15. what are the modules have you worked on? which module will you use for getting the file from node to master? fetch
-15. Lets say i have a playbook which has 5 tasks in playbook, first 2 tasks should run on local machine and other 3 tasks should run on node?
+16. Lets say i have a playbook which has 5 tasks in playbook, first 2 tasks should run on local machine and other 3 tasks should run on node? by using condition statements or roles

 Jenkins
 -----------------------------------------------------------------------------------------------------------------------
-16. How to save only last 5 builds of jenkins job?
+16. How to save only last 5 builds of jenkins job? ---------------discard old build option below description
 17. Have you worked on Jenknsfile? can we use docker container as a node in Jenkinsfile?
 Who will handle docker container creation and deletion?
 If i am building a maven project always docker container is fresh instance it will try to download dependency from repository, what measures you will take to reduce build time?
-18. Why we need multi branch pipeline?
+18. Why we need multi branch pipeline? ------------when we want to execute diff branches build in same repo
-19. If you forget Jenkins password, how would you login back?
+19. If you forget Jenkins password, how would you login back?------------got to config.xml file in jenkins home and change userscript from true to false and restart the server. and again login to jenkins as it wont ask you the password. now change password by going to people and configure section

 Docker
 ------------------------------------------------------------------------------------------------------------------------------
-20. Any 3 best practices of docker?
+20. Any 3 best practices of docker? ----------less size file to dw, dowload on fresh folder, dw from official website
-21. Difference between docker stop and docker kill?
+21. Difference between docker stop and docker kill? stop waits for 10-15 sec to kill process, but kill wont
-22. Command to list conatiners which state is exited?
+22. Command to list conatiners which state is exited? docker show state=exited
-23. command to clean-up docker host ( deleting stopped conatiners, dangling images and unused networks)?
+23. command to clean-up docker host ( deleting stopped conatiners, dangling images and unused networks)? docker system prune
 24. What version of docker you have used?
 Specific reason to use that particular version?
-25. Can we have multiple CMD in Dockerfile?
+25. Can we have multiple CMD in Dockerfile? yes
-26. Have you worked on docker swarm and docker compose?
+26. Have you worked on docker swarm and docker compose? no

 Kubernetes
 --------------------------------------------------------------------------------------------------------------------------------------